Emerging talent Kyle Pederson is equally home as a pianist, arranger, and composer.

 His first album, Renewal, a collection of acoustic arrangements of traditional hymns arranged for piano, violin, cello, guitar, oboe and percussion, was chosen as one of the top albums of the year by Mainly Piano in 2010.
 12.25, an album of piano solo arrangements of Christmas carols/hymns, was releasedin 2012 and listed as high as #4 in ZMR national radio airplay monthly charts.
 Tracks from both projects continue to have life on radio and internet stations worldwide, and both albums are available for download on iTunes.

-Pederson earned a BA from Augustana University (SD), MA in Education from University of St Thomas (MN), and is currently enrolled at Vermont College of Fine Arts, where he will earn his MFA in music composition in 2017.
+Pederson earned his MFA in music composition from Vermont College of Fine Arts, an MA in Education from University of St Thomas (MN), and his BA from Augustana University (SD).
 In additional to a variety of freelance projects, Kyle works part time in the music ministry at Prince of Peace Lutheran Church in Burnsville, MN, where he composes and arranges music for a variety of services.

 Choral Awards and Commissions